 History of the Department

-In 1978 another former resident of Dr. Shires and UT Southwestern graduate was recruited to the faculty and appointed as Associate Professor and Interim Chairman of the Division.
-Fritz E. Barton, Jr., MD, finished his general surgery residency training at UT Southwestern and after serving as a surgeon in Vietnam completed the plastic surgery residency training program at New York University.
+In 1978 another former resident of Dr. Shires and UT Southwestern graduate was recruited to the faculty and appointed as Associate Professor and Interim Chair of the Division.
+Fritz E. Barton, Jr., M.D., finished his general surgery residency training at UT Southwestern and after serving as a surgeon in Vietnam completed the plastic surgery residency training program at New York University.
 He returned to Dallas in 1976 and immediately became an integral part of the Division's growth as a clinical faculty member.
 Dr. Barton had already earned national and international recognition as a superb clinical surgeon and also as an outstanding medical educator.
 Under his leadership he launched the first publication of Selected Readings in Plastic Surgery in 1978.

-In 1980 Fritz Barton accepted the appointment of Professor and Chairman of the Division.
+In 1980 Fritz Barton accepted the appointment of Professor and Chair of the Division.
 Recognizing that a program is only as good as the diversity and excellence of its faculty, over the ensuing 13 years, Dr. Barton was able to successfully recruit outstanding faculty that covered the entire spectrum of plastic surgery with the highest level of expertise and clinical competence.
 The faculty's reputation made the UT Southwestern training program the most sought after and has resulted in the highest caliber of residents being attracted to the program.

-- One of the first Departments of Plastic Surgery in the United States
+- One of the first Departments of Plastic Surgery in the United States.

-- Vastly expanded full time faculty from 1 to more than 20 nationally and internationally known plastic surgeons with expertise in all areas of plastic surgery
+- Vastly expanded full time faculty from 1 to more than 20 nationally and internationally known plastic surgeons with expertise in all areas of plastic surgery.

-- Expanded the plastic surgery residency from two to four residents per year – the largest and most sought after plastic surgery residency in the United States.
-The program has four integrated positions matched directly from medical school as well as two independent positions selected after completing general surgery training.
+- Expanded the Plastic Surgery Residency Training Program from two to four residents per year – the largest and most sought after plastic surgery residency in the United States.
+The Residency Program has four integrated positions matched directly from medical school as well as two independent positions selected after completing general surgery training.

-- Developed Centers/Clinics of Excellence in laser/skin care, abdominal wall/wound care, breast care and hand surgery.
+- Developed Centers/Clinics of Excellence in laser/skin care, abdominal wall/wound care, breast care, and hand surgery.